franekl/fmri-reconstruction/Readme.md

 In this project, we fine-tuned the model using 1 hour of fMRI training data from a single subject.
 Key modifications were made to adapt the original MindEyeV2 architecture to run on constrained hardware (Nvidia L4 GPU with 24 GB memory).

 All training runs were tracked using [Weights & Biases](https://wandb.ai/site).
+The full training procedure took **5 hours and 15 minutes** to complete over 50 epochs.

 The plots below illustrate key training metrics logged over the 50 epochs.